 How Are NFTs Taxed?

-We have already mentioned that creating or owning an NFT is not a taxable event.
-However, if, in the process of creating, selling, or buying them, you make crypto transactions, then you are liable to pay tax according to laid down stipulations by the Internal Revenue Service (IRS).
+We’ve already said that making an NFT or having one is not a taxable event.
+However, if you make crypto transactions in the process of creating, selling, or buying them, then you are liable to pay tax according to laid down stipulations by the Internal Revenue Service (IRS).

 When dealing with NFTs, you can be an investor (someone who buys and sells NFTs to make a profit), or you could be a creator (someone who makes and mints NFTs either as a hobby or professionally to make a profit).
 Both situations are taxable, although the types of taxes they pay are different.